cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <p>TablespaceConfiguration is the configuration of a tablespace, and includes
-the storage specification, and whether it is temporary (defaults to false if not specified)</p>
+the storage specification for the tablespace</p>

 <table class="table">